XANi/goneric/README.md

 * `ParallelMapSliceChanFinisher` - runs slice elements thru function and sends it to channel.
    Returns `finisher chan(bool){true}` that will return single `true` message when all workers finish and close it

+### Async

+* `Async` - run function in background goroutine and return result as a channel
+* `AsyncPipe` - run function in background, taking and returning values to pipe.
+Designed to be chained
+* `AsyncOut` - as `AsyncPipe` but takes output channel as argument
+* `AsyncIn` - converts value into channel with that value
 ### Math

 Not equivalent of `math` library, NaN math is ignored, zero length inputs might, sanitize your inputs.